 Get Help with Your Workers’ Comp Case

-Keep in mind that you are entitled to workers’ compensation benefits right away when you start your job—regardless of whether you are working full time or part-time.
-John Foy & Associates has over 15 years of experience helping workers get the medical care and other workers’ compensation benefits that they deserve.
+Keep in mind that you are entitled to workers’ compensation benefits right away when you start your job, regardless of whether you are working full time or part-time.
+John Foy & Associates has over 20 years of experience helping workers get the medical care and other workers’ compensation benefits that they deserve.
 Let us help you too.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+Don’t hesitate to schedule an appointment for a free consultation by calling us or filling out our online contact form.
+Our team is available to help you 24/7.